JockLawrie/JuliaFromScratch.jl/README.md

 ## Start a project for learning and experimentation.

-In Julia, a project is a package (also known as a _module_), which can be thought of as a library of functions.
+In Julia, a project is a package, which can be thought of as a library of functions.
 Some packages are built in, such as the _Dates_ package that provides functions such as computing the number of days between 2 dates.
 The set of built-in packages is called the _standard library_, or [stdlib](https://docs.julialang.org/en/v1/stdlib/Dates/) for short.